Joint55internal/Stucus/README.md

 # License

-- This project is licensed under the MIT Licence - See [LICENSE](/LICENSE) file for detail.
+- This project is licensed under the MIT Licence - See [LICENSE](/LICENSE) file for details.
 - Copyright © 2023 Joint55internal